-A large portion of social movement activity targets the state (Amenta and Young 1999: 30), and this is especially the case with the home-schooling movement.
-While there is often a fundamental mistrust of governmental bodies among many religiously conservative home schoolers, there are a considerable number of such people who are willing to compromise by employing state programs and funds for their own tactical advantage.
-One of the clearest examples of this is the growing home-schooling charter school movement in states such as California.
-Even though many of the parents involved in such programs do not want their children to be "brainwashed by a group of educators" and do not want to "leave [their] children off somewhere like a classroom and have them influenced and taught by someone that [they are] not familiar with" (Huerta 2000: 177), a growing number of Christian conservative parents have become quite adept at tapping into government resources for their own benefit.
-By taking advantage of home-school charter programs that connect independent families through the use of the Internet and the Web, they are able to use public funding to support schooling that they had previously had to pay for privately (ibid.: 179-180).
+A large portion of social movement activity targets the state (Amenta & Young, 1999, p.
+30), and this is especially the case with the home schooling movement.
+While there is often a fundamental mistrust of the state among many religiously conservative home schoolers, there are a considerable number of such people who are willing to compromise with the state.
+They employ state programs and funds for their own tactical advantage.
+One of the clearest examples of this is the growing home schooling charter school movement in states such as California.
+Even though many of the parents involved in such programs believe that they do not want their children to be "brainwashed by a group of educators" and do not want to "leave [their] children off somewhere like a classroom and have them influenced and taught by someone that I am not familiar with" (Huerta, 2000, p.
+177), a growing number of Christian conservative parents have become quite adept at taking advantage of government resources for their own benefit.
+By taking advantage of home school charter programs that connect independent families through the use of the Internet, they are able to use public funding to support schooling that they had previously had to pay for privately (pp. 179-180).